Bolsover: History

+St Mary and St Laurence's Church is a notable historic building.
+Bolsover also has a Methodist Church, part of the Derbyshire North East Methodist Circuit, which opened in 1896.

 In chronostratigraphy, the British sub-stage (formerly 'stage') of the Carboniferous period, the 'Bolsovian' derives its name from a geological exposure at the River Doe Lea, Bolsover.

-Bolsover Hospital was completed in 1988 but closed in spring 2019.
+Bolsover Hospital was completed in 1988, but closed in spring 2019.